dasarpai/old.dasarpai.github.io/_dsblog/2023-01-10-Statistics-Interview-Question-for-Data-Scientist.md

 $$\rho_{X_t, X_{t+\tau}} = \frac{\displaystyle \sum_{t=1}^T (X_t - \overline{X})(X_{t+\tau} - \overline{X})}{\displaystyle \sum_{t=1}^T (X_t - \overline{X})^2}$$, where $\overline{X}$ is the mean of the data set $X$, $\tau$ is the lag, and $T$ is the length of the data set.

+## Causation and Correlations are two different things, can you explain them with an example?

+Causation means that a **change in one thing causes a change in another**, while correlation means that **two things occur together without necessarily being connected**.
+Let's see examples:
+1. Studies have shown that there is a positive correlation between the amount of **time spent studying and good grades**, but this does not necessarily mean that studying causes good grades.
+It could be that other factors such as access to excellent teachers, resources, and tutors cause both studying and good grades.
+2. There is a positive correlation between **smoking and lung cancer**.
+However, this doesn't necessarily mean that smoking causes lung cancer.
+Other factors such as genetics, lifestyle, and environment may also play a role in developing lung cancer.
+3. There is a positive correlation between **exercising and improved physical health**, but this doesn't necessarily mean that exercising causes improved physical health.
+Other factors such as diet, sleep, and genetics may also play a role in physical health.
+4. There is a positive correlation between **eating junk food and becoming overweight**, yet this doesn't necessarily mean that junk food causes overweight.
+Other factors like exercise, genetics, and stress levels can also contribute to weight gain.
+5. There is a positive correlation between **drinking alcohol and developing liver disease**, yet this doesn't necessarily mean that drinking alcohol causes liver disease.
+Other factors such as genetics, lifestyle, and environment may also be contributing factors.

 ## What is Variance and how to calculate varaince?
 If your dataset has a column "Age" and all people are 25 years, it means the variance of the Age column is zero.
 From an analysis and model-building perspective this column is useless.
 Only those columns, which have some variance are useful, the more the variance better is the column.